Carrington-dev/tmgkitchens/README.md

 ---

-# Rendy Pool Services
+# TMG Kitchens and Log Homes

-A web project for Rendy Pool Services, a pool maintenance and repair company.
+A web project for TMG Kitchens and Log Homes, a pool maintenance and repair company.

 ## Table of Contents
 - [About](#about)